Gamelan Laras Tentrem

 Our Mentors

-Gamelan Laras Tentrem has been mentored by prominent Javanese musicians including the late K.R.M.T Bojrodiningrat (R.M.
-Soekanto Soedarsono), I.M.
-Harjito, Sumarsam, Wakidi Dwidjo Martono, Djoko Walujo and Darsono Hadiraharjo.
+Gamelan Laras Tentrem has been mentored by prominent Javanese musicians including I.M.
+Harjito, Sumarsam, Wakidi Dwidjo Martono, Djoko Walujo, Darsono Hadiraharjo and Heni Savitri.

 About Javanese Gamelan